-SFIS is now in its four year since we merged the former St. Mark and St. Camillus Schools.
-We have gone through a huge amount of growth and change since opened in 2010.
-Our programs are now very strong and reputation for being a caring community that serves a diverse population of students is well known.
+SFIS a national award winning Catholic schools in its sixth year since we merged the former St. Mark and St. Camillus School communities together.
+We have gone through a huge amount of growth and change since opening in 2010.
+Our programs are very strong and our reputation for being a caring community that serves a diverse population of students is well known.
 We continue to grow as a school community and our future is very bright!

 Posted October 16, 2014